PathoGenOmics-Lab/VIPERA

 Inputs and outputs

 The workflow requires a set of FASTA files (one per target sample), a corresponding set of BAM files (also one per target sample), and a metadata table in CSV format with one row per sample.
-The metadata must include the following columns: unique sample identifier (default column ID, used to match sequencing files with metadata), the date the sample was collected (default CollectionDate), the location where the sample was collected (default ResidenceCity), and GISAID accession (default GISAIDEPI).
-The default column names but can be customized if needed via the workflow parameters.
+The metadata must include at least the following columns:

 The script build_targets.py simplifies the process of creating the targets configuration file.
 To run this script, you need to have PyYAML installed.
 It takes a list of sample names, a directory with BAM and FASTA files, the path to the metadata table and the name of your dataset as required inputs.
 Then, it searches the directory for files that have the appropriate extensions and sample names and adds them to the configuration file.